Entity-driven state normalization with Zustand registry

 import { EntityType } from '@prisma/client';

-import { EntityType } from "@prisma/client";
+import type { TaskType } from '@schemas/models/Task.schema';

-import { create } from "zustand";
+import type { UserType } from '@schemas/models/User.schema';

-import fastDeepEqual from "fast-deep-equal";
+import fastDeepEqual from 'fast-deep-equal';

-import type { UserType } from "@schemas/models/User.schema";
+import { type StoreApi, createStore, useStore } from 'zustand';

-import type { TaskType } from "@schemas/models/Task.schema";
+import { fetcher } from '@/lib/fetcher';

-import type { BaseEntity } from "../types";
+import type { BaseEntity } from '../types';

 interface Registry {

-[EntityType.user]: Record<UserType["id"], UserType>;
+[EntityType.user]: Record<UserType['id'], UserType>;

-[EntityType.task]: Record<TaskType["id"], TaskType>;
+[EntityType.task]: Record<TaskType['id'], TaskType>;

 parse: (data: unknown) => void;